JDevdsn/Wheelhub/README.md

-# WheelHub Made with Next.js 13 Application | React, Next JS 13, TypeScript, Tailwind CSS.
+# An Application "WheelHub" Made with Next.js 13 | React, TypeScript, Tailwind CSS.
 ![Car Rental Showcase](https://github.com/JDevdsn/Wheelhub/blob/master/WheelHub.png?raw=true)

 ## Introduction
 Under minor Construction!
 NextJS application with leveraging features such as server-side rendering and the app router.

 What youl experience in this app.